 Municipal transit initiatives and rural bus service

-The Government of Alberta will be providing new funding to support municipal transit initiatives and rural bus service in the future.
+In addition to GreenTRIP, the Government of Alberta plans to support new regional municipal transit initiatives and rural bus services in the future.

 Provincial Public Transportation Strategy